The Mass Gap Approach to QCD: The mass-shell

 \section{The mass-shell $q^2=M^2_g$}

-Let us now discuss in some details the structure of the massive gluon propagators at finite ${\tilde\lambda}^{-1}$ on the mass-shell $q^2=M^2_g$ (in what follows simply mass-shell), which in its turn is closely related to the free massive states.
-The full propagator for the massive gluon is shown in eq.~(5.8), namely
+The one of the important issues of a mass dynamical generation in QCD is to be considered here.
+For this purpose, let us discuss in detail the structure of the massive gluon propagator at finite ${\tilde\lambda}^{-1}$ on the mass-shell $q^2=M^2_g$ or simply mass-shell in what follows.
+It is closely related to the free massive state.
+Within the GGD formalism, i.e., not specifying the gauge-fixing parameter ${\tilde\lambda}^{-1}$ first, the massive full gluon propagator (5.8) on the mass-shell becomes